Metal Gear 2: Solid Snake: Soundtrack

 The game's music was written by Konami Kukeiha Club members Tsuyoshi Sekito, Masahiro Ikariko, Mutsuhiko Izumi, Yuko Kurahashi, Tomoya Tomita, Kazuhiko Uehara, and Yuji Takenouchi.
 The cartridge for the MSX2 version carried a custom sound chip, the SCC (previously employed in games such as Nemesis 2 and Snatcher), which enhanced the music and sound effects beyond the MSX's standard PSG chip.

 Arranged music based on Metal Gear 2: Solid Snake was used for the VR training disc in Metal Gear Solid: Integral (which was released in North America as Metal Gear Solid: VR Missions).
-Additionally, Integral features two hidden tunes based on Solid Snake available via a secret codec frequency in the main game.
+Additionally, Integral features two hidden tunes based on Metal Gear 2 available via a secret codec frequency in the main game.
 One is an arranged version of the "Theme of Solid Snake", while the other is an arrangement of "Zanzibar Breeze" (both listenable by contacting CODEC frequency 140.66 in certain locations).
 "Theme of Solid Snake" also made an appearance in Nintendo's 2008 crossover fighting game Super Smash Bros.
 Brawl and a re-arranged version is included in the 2018 fighting game Super Smash Bros.
 Ultimate.

 Reception

-During its initial release, Solid Snake was ranked on MSX Magazines Top 30 best selling MSX games list for six months, premiering at the no. 1 spot on the October 1990 issue.
+During its initial release, Metal Gear 2 was ranked on MSX Magazines Top 30 best-selling MSX games list for six months, premiering at the No. 1 spot on the October 1990 issue.
 Metal Gear 2: Solid Snake would later receive near universal-acclaim by retro game reviewers.
 According to Paul Soth of GameSpy, the game surpassed its predecessor Metal Gear in every way.
-In addition to praising the gameplay, he also praised the game's "gripping, well written storyline" for its "rich characterization" and its "same quality of storytelling that made MGS so compelling."
-He concluded that players will not be disappointed by "the great gameplay and story," and that it remains "one of the best 8 bit games ever made."
+In addition to praising the gameplay, he also praised the game's "gripping, well-written storyline" for its "rich characterization" and its "same quality of storytelling that made MGS so compelling."
+He concluded that players will not be disappointed by "the great gameplay and story," and that it remains "one of the best 8-bit games ever made."
 Game Informer was more critical of the game, however, giving it a 7 out of 10.
 They wrote that in order to reach the most pivotal moments in the game's story, "you must endure some of the most ridiculous situations Solid Snake has ever seen," and that "the game's focus on constant backtracking and keycard acquisition makes it too repetitive."
 They concluded that "only diehard fans will find the experience rewarding" and that the best way to play the game is through the bonus disc of Metal Gear Solid 3: Subsistence.